 Swimming pool and drowning accidents can cause you or your child to suffer serious and life-threatening injuries.
-Our San Diego personal injury attorneys have helped swimming pool accident victims like you recover compensation for injuries including:
+Our San Diego swimming pool accident attorney has helped swimming pool accident victims like you recover compensation for injuries including:

 - Broken bones and fractures;

 - Traumatic brain injury;